bs-community/blessing-skin-server/README_EN.md

 Blessing Skin has only a few system requirements. _In most cases, these PHP extensions are already enabled._

-- Web server with URL rewriting enabled
+- Web server with URL rewriting enabled (Nginx or Apache)
 - **PHP >= 7.2.12** (use v2.x branch if your server doesn't meet the requirements)
 - OpenSSL PHP Extension
 - PDO PHP Extension